Akselmo/QuakeWorld-server-Discord-Bot/README.md

 For server IP and Port, look for `QUAKESERVERIP` and `QUAKESERVERPORT` in the code and change them to match your Quake server IP and Port.

-Also add your server IP and Port to "serveripfull" variable.
+Also add your server IP and Port to `serveripfull` variable.

 That's it really!